KristinaMFrazier/kristinamfrazier/README.md

     - And [here](https://arlingtonva.s3.amazonaws.com/wp-content/uploads/sites/31/2019/02/Annual-Development-Highlights-2018.pdf) is an example of the type of data reporting I conducted on a quarterly and annual basis to track development activity in the county.

  **Geographic Information Systems**
-  - Here is a web application and excel workbook I completed on my own to compare the demographics of counties within the Greater Pittsburgh Area.
+  - I am currently refining two GIS projects - one to build a simple web application with ArcGIS online and another open source map visualization showcasing my skills with PostGIS and map visualization in Jupyter notebooks.
+I will post a link to these projects when they are ready.
+Check back soon for updates!

 ### Want to know more?